Left: with ‘Kenny’ (Shane Jacobson) on the Melbourne Dunny Outcasts Tour

-My partner Amanda and I founded Melbourne Walks in 1991 with the ideal of creating a family company that protected and promoted our environment and heritage.
-Our children now work with us as Melbourne tragics: – crazy about our city, our environment and our country.
+Melbourne Walks was founded in 1991 as a family company which promotes and preserves our history and environment.
+Our children have grown with us in the company to be Melbourne tragics like us: crazy about our city, our environment and our country.

-Our first walking tour has evolved into 15 books and over a hundred different tours.
-People ask us to research specialist tours that no other company undertakes.
-We aim is to give our walkers rich personal experiences of the unseen world around us.
-We view each walk as a once-only theatre of the street with its unique interaction between participants, time, place and memory.
-The miners dug for gold, we dig endlessly for secrets in the landscape.
+Our first tour has evolved into over one hundred plus fifteen history books.
+Our clients include 2000 students a year.
+They and others ask us to research learning adventures that no other company undertakes.
+We offer our walkers rich personal experiences of the unseen world around us and view each walk as a once-only theatre of the street with its unique interaction between participants, place and memory.
+The miners dug for gold, we dig endlessly for hidden stories in the landscape.

-We partner with the traditional custodians of our sacred landscape to express our commitment to reconciliation and social justice.
-We are also supporters of Melbourne Heritage Action fighting to protect our vulnerable heritage with support of the National Trust.
-Join up – its free!
+We have partnered with traditional custodians of our sacred landscape to express our commitment to reconciliation and social justice.
+We are also supporters of Melbourne Heritage Action fighting to protect our built heritage with the support of the National Trust.
+Join up – it’s free!

 Melbourne Walks is accredited with the Professional Tour Guides Association of Australia and with Guides of Australia.
-We maintain public liability insurance, Working with Children Check and First Aid Certificates.
+We maintain public liability insurance, Working with Children Check, First Aid Certificates and adhere to Covid guidelines.

 See Our 15 books